celery/celery/docs/userguide/tasks.rst

-The client uses the membership of these sets to decide whether the exception should be re-raised (:state:`PROPAGATE_STATES`), or if the result can be cached (which it can if the state is ready).
+The client uses the membership of these sets to decide whether the exception should be re-raised (:state:`PROPAGATE_STATES`), or if the result can be cached (it can if the task is ready).

+You can also define :ref:`custom-states`.

 .. _task-builtin-states: